acaudwell/Gource/README.md

     -c, --time-scale SCALE
             Change simulation time scale.

+            E.g. 0.5 for half speed, 2 for double speed.

     -i, --file-idle-time SECONDS
             Time in seconds files remain idle before they are removed or 0 for no limit.